-Democrats, Republicans spar in opening of public Trump impeachment hearings
+'Future of the presidency' at stake as Trump impeachment hearings kick off

 That would lead to a trial in the Senate on whether to convict Trump of those charges and remove him from office.
 Republicans control the Senate and have shown little support for Trump’s removal.

-The panel’s senior Republican, Devin Nunes, accused the Democrats of conducting a “carefully orchestrated smear campaign” and of using the hearings as a “televised theatrical performance.”
+Nunes accused the Democrats of conducting a “carefully orchestrated smear campaign” and of using the hearings as a “televised theatrical performance.”

-He hewed to the Republican strategy of arguing that Trump he did nothing wrong or impeachable when he asked Ukraine’s new president to investigate prominent Democrat Joe Biden, a former U.S. vice president and key 2020 re-election rival.
+He hewed to the Republican strategy of arguing that Trump did nothing wrong or impeachable when he asked Ukraine’s new president to investigate prominent Democrat Joe Biden, a former U.S. vice president and key 2020 re-election rival.

 “It’s nothing more than an impeachment process in search of a crime,” Nunes said.